Polychora

 3. We also see that the vertices of the Dodecahedral sections of the 600-cell - numbers 2 and 6 in Table 2 - are also linked by edges of the 600-cell.
 This means that they are edge sections of the 600-cell.

-4. The vertices of the equatorial Icosidodecahedral sections (section 4 in table 1) are also linked by the edges of the 600-cell.
-However, the Triangular faces are also those of the 600-cell, i.e., this is partly a face section.
-Each Icosidodecahedron has has six equatorial Decagons located between opposite pairs of Pentagons.
+4. The vertices of the equatorial Icosidodecahedral sections (section 4 in table 1) are also linked by the edges of the 600-cell; its Triangular faces are also those of the 600-cell, i.e., this is partly a face section.
+The equatorial polygon of the 600-cell is thus the same as for the Icosidodecahedron, the Decagon.

 Challenge to the reader: After building the model of the 600-cell, locate the perfectly flat projections of the Icosahedron, Dodecahedron and Icosidodecahedron under each vertex of the outer blue Icosidodecahedron.

 How to build: see instructions here.
-The model in the figure is arger than the set sold by Zometool as the hyperdo by φ, the famous golden ratio.
+The model in the figure is φ times larger than the set sold by Zometool as the hyperdo.

 If you pay attention to the model, you will see that all of these projections of Dodecahedral cells can already be seen as the Dodecahedral edge sections in the model of the 600-cell!
 This situation is similar to that of the Icosahedron, which contains all faces of the Dodecahedron as Pentagonal sections.

 Apart from the cells, we see no additional edge sections, as there are no Triangular faces, however, as we will see, there are plenty of vertex sections, either centered on the vertices or the cells.
 There are no equatorial polyhedra because the vertex polyhedron of the 120-cell (the Tetrahedron) has no central symmetry.
-However, for each equatorial Decagon of the 600-cell, we see in the 120-cell a ring of 10 Dodecahedra joined with each other by 10 Pentagonal faces.
-One of these rings is the central tunnel we see in this model.
+However, for each equatorial Decagon of the 600-cell, we see in the 120-cell a dual ring of 10 Dodecahedra joined with each other by 10 Pentagonal faces.
+Some of these rings are the central tunnels we see in this model; these are the duals of the Decagons projected as red lines going through the centre of the model of the 600-cell in Fig. 5.10.

 With the 120-cell, the list of regular convex polychora is complete.
-This will be shown in detail next, after we study the regular star polychora.
+This will be shown in detail next in our enumeration of all regular polychora in the next page.